Andreatugores/Scientific-computing/README.md

 When researchers are unable to access information, learning is obstructed, innovation slows and scientific progress is hampered from reaching its full potential.
 By emphasizing the importance of open science and reproducibility, this situation can be avoided.

 Publishing in open access journals is associated with more citations causing other authors to cite more papers because they do not have to pay to read them.
 Sharing articles on social media and mainstream media outlets helps researchers get noticed, and this can only be done with open publications.
 Contrary to what some might believe, the peer review process for open access publications is quite rigorous and is now becoming transparent such that the review is published along with the paper, enabling the reader to really see what went into getting the paper published.

-By submitting data and research materials to independent repositories, the content of your research is preserved and accessible for the future.
-This is particularly beneficial when researchers have to respond to requests for data or materials.
-In addition, when researchers release their data, software, and materials there is clear documentation of the key products of the research, thus increasing the reproducibility of the findings by other researchers.
-Ultimately, when researchers share data and materials, they value transparency and have confidence in their own research.

-Recent evidence that the open sharing of articles, code, and data is beneficial for researchers has been demonstrated and is shown to be very strong.
-Every year more studies evaluate the open citation advantages and more funding agencies are announcing policies encouraging, requiring or specifically financing open research.
-In addition, more tools are available to make the sharing process easier, quicker, and more cost-effective.

 To help ensure the reproducibility of computational results, researchers should convey clear, specific, and complete information about any computational methods and data products that support their published results in order to enable other researchers to repeat the analysis.